jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Nyogoth.md

 RacialMods:
 Languages: Abyssal; telepathy 100 ft.
 SQ: flight
+SpecialAbilities:
+  Acid Spray (Su): >
-SpecialAbilities: Acid Spray (Su) A nyogoth's body is full of highly corrosive digestive fluid.
+    A nyogoth's body is full of highly corrosive digestive fluid.
 Every time a nyogoth is damaged by a piercing or slashing weapon, all creatures adjacent to the nyogoth take 1d6 points of acid damage (2d6 acid damage if the attack is a critical hit).
+  Horrific Appearance (Su): >
-Horrific Appearance (Su) Creatures that succumb to a nyogoth's horrific appearance become nauseated for 1d8 rounds.
+    Creatures that succumb to a nyogoth's horrific appearance become nauseated for 1d8 rounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: